DevExpress/devextreme-demos/JSDemos/Demos/Form/Validation/description.md

 1. Wrap the Form component in the HTML `<form>` element.

 1. Use the [Button Form Item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/ButtonItem/) to add a button to the form.
-This button will submit the form data.
+This button submits the form data.

 1. Enable the button's [useSubmitBehavior](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#useSubmitBehavior) property.